-Southern California Edison Company (SCE) herein provides Updated Draft Technical Study Plans.
-The Updated Draft Technical Study Plans supersede the Draft Technical Study Plans filed in the Pre-Application Document in May 2023.
-The updates are provided in track changes to facilitate identification of proposed changes.
-The study plans are organized into five major resource areas - Aquatic, Cultural and Tribal, Land, Recreation, and Terrestrial.
+Southern California Edison Company (SCE) has prepared the Revised Study Plan comprised of 13 individual Technical Study Plans to develop sufficient information to identify potential Project effects and inform the development of new license conditions, as may be needed to reasonably balance multiple resource interests.
+The Technical Study Plans are organized into five major resource areas - Aquatic, Cultural and Tribal, Land, Recreation, and Terrestrial.
 The plans are identified below and are provided in their entirety herein.